GiuliaSolinas/AI_Collective/Can_AI_Help_Science.md

 # Can AI help science?

 Can AI help science?
 In my opinion, yes, and it can do so in several directions.
-This week, I found two interesting examples that showcase the potential of AI to foster creativity and productivity in science.
+This week, I found three interesting examples that showcase the potential of AI to foster creativity and productivity in science.

 1 - AI can help write equations that push scientific discovery further.